AdamJSc/prediction-league/README.md

 * Make processing of Standings concurrent when retrieving Latest Standings + scoring Entry Predictions
 * Process runs once every 15 minutes and scale currently very small

+### Queue retries

+* If sending of email fails, retry it X times with a cool-off in between each

 ### Vue integration

 * Pulling from CDN prevents debug mode in development